 1. Firstly, it’s helpful to have a yoga mat for comfort while lying in the prone position.
 Alternatively, you could also use a yoga blanket.

 2. Lye on the floor on your belly.
 Initially your arms will be out to the side, palms facing up on the mat, roughly at a 45 degree angle with your torso.

 3. Begin to tighten your buttock, exhale, pressing the pubic bone down into the floor and then begin to lift your legs, torso, head, and arms off the mat, arching your back.

-This is a great yoga pose to transition from the locust pose.
-A beginner-intermediate pose, performed again in the prone position.
+This is a great yoga pose to transition to, from the locust pose.
+A beginner-intermediate pose, performed in the prone position.
 Like the locust pose, Urdhva Mukha Svanasana is a stretch, back-bend type asana.

 1. If you’re coming out of the locust pose, drop the legs, hips, upper torso and head back down to the mat, lying on your belly.

 2. Place your hands by your shoulders on each side, exhale, begin pressing the palms into the ground.
 Extend your arms/elbows straight.

 3. Lift your thighs off the mat with the aide of the tops of your feet, as you continue to press your palms into the mat.

 4. Then, gently press your chest forward, and begin to stretch your neck, the crown of your head up towards the ceiling.
 This is similar to the cobra pose.

 5. Continue with controlled breathing for about 3-5 breath cycles